 - MedAssist & HGS (limited data on this also) create transparency with proactive, detailed performance reports and regular review meetings

 While this is sensational in the headlines, the majority are satisfied with the performance of their billing company.

 Do you think these companies didn’t get references before engaging these revenue cycle management companies?
 How can you avoid the problems many of these facilities experienced with their billing company?

 Can you put in the contract specific staffing levels if the issue is only working the low-hanging fruit or understaffing?
 You can certainly try, although how will you know at what level to set it?
 Moreover, a vendor may balk (and possibly legitimately) because if they are more efficient or productive than their competitors or your in-house staff, they will want to staff at an appropriate level or charge you more for excess staffing.

 Transparency is critical, which can be accomplished with the help of an outside auditing firm like Apache Health.
 Checking to see if the vendor is meeting the SLA (contract) is essential.
-Ensuring contractually that claims are worked in a reasonable timeframe is an important part of the SLA, which can be monitored.
+Ensuring contractually that claims are working in a reasonable time frame is an integral part of the SLA, which you can monitor.

 Wouldn’t it be nice to know how well they will perform prior to signing the contract?
 Even Cerner with a horrific 70% buyer’s remorse rate can still find enough clients that are willing to be references that they can continue to attract clients if their primary vetting is via references.

 It is possible to take data from a prospective revenue cycle management company and compare it to your current results and even compare it to other RCM companies to see which will perform the best for your particular business (service mix, payer mix, etc.) This can be quantified into a specific dollar projection, as we have discussed in other articles.
 This is a far better predictor of success than checking a few references.